Ann0404/Bioinformatics-internship/README.md

 * [ ] Python

 ### Milestone
-* [ ] Understand and farmiliarise myself with netflow
+* [ ] Understand and familiarise myself with netflow
 * [ ] Learn and understand data science and its comparison with bioinformatics

 ### Milestone